 Five-hundred-meter Aperture Spherical Telescope (FAST), nicknamed Tianyan (Eye of Heaven) is the world’s largest radio telescope, measuring 500 meters in diameter.
 FAST was completed and put into use on Sunday.

-The telescope, in a karst valley is designed to explore space and hunt for extraterrestrial life.
-The investment on the project, started in 2011, was of nearly 1.2 billion RMB (180 million U.S. dollars).
+The telescope, in a karst valley, is designed to explore space and hunt for extraterrestrial life.
+The investment on the project started in 2011, was of nearly 1.2 billion RMB (180 million U.S. dollars).
 FAST was proposed by Chinese astronomers in 1994.
-The main structure, composed by 4450 panel reflector and large as 30 football pitches, was completed in early July.
+The main structure, composed by a 4450-panel reflector and large as 30 football pitches, was completed in early July.

 Sun Caihong, deputy chief technologist said the telescope is expected to discover twice the number of pulsars currently known.
 Pulsars are dense, rotating stars that act as cosmic clocks, emitting pulses with remarkable regularity.